cjbarrows/morbles-server/readme.md

 [x] track failures
 [x] persist players and levels in Postgres, Redis, or other store
     - Postgres
+[ ] added isOfficial to Level and LevelStatus

 ## ENVIRONMENT VARIABLES

 - CLIENT_DOMAIN   ".herokuapp.com" or ""

+## LAUNCHING

+go run .